rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 com.graphaware.module.ES.keyProperty=ID()
 ```

-Do not forget to change the properties *com.graphaware.module.ES.uri* and *com.graphaware.module.ES.port* to point towards you ElasticSearch istance.
+Do not forget to change the properties *com.graphaware.module.ES.uri* and *com.graphaware.module.ES.port* to point towards you ElasticSearch instance.

 After the configuration is changed, Neo4j has to be restarted.

 #### Internal data store

 Linkurious stores information such as visualizations, users, and permissions into a data store separate from the graph databases.
-By default, Linkurious uses an SQLite database.
-MySQL and PostgreSQL are also available but they should be installed manually.
+By default, Linkurious uses an embedded SQLite database.
+MySQL and MariaDB are also available but they should be installed manually.

 The internal data store is configured within the `db` key: